 1. Investigate Program-Specific ACT Expectations

-2. Strengthen Your Foundation in Math and Science
+2. Strengthen and Master Your Foundations in Math and Science

 3. Enroll in a Structured ACT Preparation Program

-Self-assessment is a powerful tool for ACT improvement.
-Take a full-length practice test under timed conditions to identify your strengths and areas needing work.
-If your results reveal lower scores in English grammar or reading comprehension, for example, dedicate extra study time to those skills.
-Use reputable ACT prep resources books, online platforms, or school-provided materials to drill specific question types.
-Improving weaker sections elevates your composite score, which is often the key metric nursing schools consider, enhancing your overall application.
+Self-evaluation can be an extremely valuable means of improving your ACT score (and therefore your overall application).
+Take a full-length practice test under timed conditions to build a profile of your strengths and weaknesses.
+If your test results indicate lower scores in GPA-wise English grammar or reading comprehension, dedicate additional practice time to those particular skills.
+Use trusted ACT prep books, online coursework or study materials provided by your school to practice specific question types.
+Each week, improve a weak section and raise your overall composite score, which is the most important number to nursing schools.

-5. Schedule Your ACT with Ample Lead Time
+5. Schedule Your ACT with Plenty of Time

 6. Practice Time Management Under Test Conditions